NewChromantics/PopH264/Readme.md

 Documentation
 =========================
-The bulk of the documentation is in PopH264.h
+The bulk of the API documentation is in PopH264.h

 Build Status